 Safety should be your number one concern when running in the dark.

 Make yourself impossible to miss.
-Runners are hard to see in the dark, even in well lit areas.
-Don’t go outside with dark wearing dark attire.
+Runners are hard to see in the dark, even in well-lit areas.
+Don’t go outside wearing dark-colored attire.
 There are plenty of brightly colored shirts available to make you stand out.
 You probably have at least one obnoxiously bright shirt from a previous race.

 The next step to becoming unmissable while running in the dark is reflective gear.
 Reflective gear catches and disperses the light from headlights and streetlights, increasing how easily others see you.
 Reflective gear is a requirement if you live in an area with poorly lit streets or are running in not-so-urban areas.
 Appropriate apparel ranges from vests that fit over any clothing or more fashionable choices that incorporate reflective elements.
 There are even reflective bands that glow or use batteries to emit light.
 You can never go wrong with the classic headlamp, either.